 5. Who we share your personal information with

 Depending on why you provided us with your personal information and how we are using it, we may need to share your information with other organisations or individuals.
 This may include those that provide services on our behalf, such as printing of letters or delivery of products.
 We have systems and processes in place to ensure your personal information is stored securely and is used only for the purposes it was provided.

-We may share some personal data with our social care regulators where required as part of their regulatory activity.
+We may share personal information with our social care regulators where required as part of their regulatory activity.
 You can access the privacy notices for each as follows: the Care Quality Commission (CQC), the Regulation and Quality Improvement Authority (RQIA) and the Care Inspectorate Wales (CIW).

 We may have to share your personal information with another organisation to comply with the law.
 For example, if you provide us with VAT exemption information, we may have to share your completed VAT exemption form with HMRC if requested.

-All personal information we hold about you will be kept safe using a variety of security technologies and organisational procedures.
+We will take steps to ensure that all personal information we hold about you is kept safe using a variety of security technologies and organisational procedures.
 These protect your personal information from unauthorised access, use or disclosure.